Cutting Guide

 Tip

-create_pdf.py has many options such as paper and card size and double-sided cards.
+create_pdf.py offers many options including creating double-sided cards.
 To learn more, see here.

 You can find the PDF in game/output/game.pdf and it should look similar to the following: